susanev/uw-stars-cse/week2/exercises.md

 | 1, 2, 3, 4, 5, 6, ... | 4 | 10, 9, 8, 7, 6, 5, ... | |
 | 1, 2, 3, 4, 5, 6, ... | 9 | 20, 19, 18, 17, 16, 15, ... | |

-F. Write an entire program that produces the following hourglass figure as its output using nested for loops:
+F. Write an entire program that produces the following hourglass figure as its output using nested for loops

 ```
 |""""""""""|